Q: Who needs a hunting license?

 A: No. Pursuant to CCR Title 14, section 708(2)(b), deer tag fees are nonrefundable once a deer tag application has been entered into the Big Game Drawing or a deer tag has been issued, regardless of the cause of any zone closures.

-Q: Will I receive a refund of my elk or pronghorn antelope tag fees?
+Q: Will I receive a refund of my bighorn sheep, elk or pronghorn antelope tag fees?

 A: Yes.
-Eligible elk and pronghorn tag holders may request a refund of their tag fee.
-If you request a tag refund in addition to preference point reinstatement, a nonrefundable processing fee of $31.93 will be deducted from your tag refund pursuant to CCR Title 14, section 708.14(k).
+Eligible bighorn sheep, elk, and pronghorn tag holders may request a refund of their tag fee.
+If you request a tag refund in addition to preference point reinstatement, a nonrefundable processing fee, as specified in CCR, Title 14, section 702, will be deducted from your tag refund pursuant to CCR Title 14, section 708.14(k).
+The 2022 processing fee is $32.70.
 Please allow six to eight weeks after your request is processed for a refund check to be mailed to you from the State Controller’s Office.

 Q: Hunters have frequently had to deal with fires and closures, so why change now?

 A: Fire is not a new phenomenon; it is a natural event that has impacted hunting access.
-The conditions of the last couple of years have, however, necessitated the complete closures of public lands, which unfortunately eliminated all public access.
-As a result, CDFW and the California Fish and Game Commission sought to revise the regulations to allow big game hunters to return their tags after a season starts in order to have their preference points reinstated and tag refunded in certain circumstances.
+The conditions of 2020 and 2021, however, necessitated the complete closure of some public lands, which unfortunately eliminated all public access to those lands and resulted in a loss of opportunity for many hunters.
+To address the temporary closures of entire forests, CDFW and the California Fish and Game Commission worked together to implement a long-term solution that will benefit hunters now and in the future by developing regulations that address loss of hunting opportunity due to public land closures.

 Q: What do I do if I already mailed my tag to CDFW to comply with harvest reporting requirements?

-A: If CDFW received your unfilled tag after you mailed it to report that you did not hunt or that you hunted but were unsuccessful, you are still required to submit a written request for preference point reinstatement (and/or refund for elk, pronghorn or bighorn sheep tags only).
+A: If CDFW received your unfilled tag after you mailed it to report that you did not hunt or that you hunted but were unsuccessful, you are still required to submit a written request for preference point reinstatement (and/or refund for bighorn sheep, elk, or pronghorn antelope tags only).
 To assist us in quickly locating and matching your previously mailed tag to your written request, we suggest that you describe the tag, delivery method used (e.g., USPS, FedEx, UPS, etc.), and timeframe you to mailed it to us.
-Additionally, we suggest you review our FAQ “Is there a specific form or format that should be used for the written request?.”
-Your written request must be postmarked prior to May 1, 2022 (i.e., no later than April 30, 2022).
+Additionally, we suggest you review our FAQ “Is there a specific form or format that should be used for the written request?”
+Your written request must be postmarked prior to February 28 of the current license year for which the tag is valid.
+Requests postmarked after this date shall not be considered.

-A: The regulations (PDF) require the unfilled tag to be returned to CDFW with a written request prior to May 1, 2022 (i.e., no later than April 30, 2022).
+A: The regulations require the unfilled tag to be returned to CDFW with a written request postmarked on or prior to February 28 of the current license year for which the tag is valid.
 CDFW cannot process requests if the regulatory requirements are not met.